 Applying this principle to employee stress gives team members more control over how they deal with sources of stress.
-Involve team members in employee stress management solutions.
+Involve team members in employee stress management group activities or solutions.
 One example might be flexibility.
 Give them the option to choose between the office, remote work, or a hybrid arrangement.
 Encouraging employees to participate in this process may even improve their broader decision-making skills.

 Carol Dweck, a Stanford psychologist, in “Smarter Faster Better” said: “[I]f you put people in situations where they can practice feeling in control, where that internal locus of control is reawakened, then people can start building habits that make them feel like they’re in charge of their own lives—and the more they feel that way, the more they really are in control of themselves.”

 Find activities that allow you to recharge outside of work and protect that recovery time diligently.

 Daniel Ek, CEO of Spotify, looks for sources of positive energy: “[M]ake sure that if you have a few things that you know will take energy from you, balance it out by adding a few things that will add energy to your life.
 And try to find those things that constantly do that.”
 According to Frontiers in Psychology, a leisure activity helps high-performers cope with the intense demands of their jobs.
 Perhaps you feel refreshed after engaging in a creative outlet.
 Or, maybe defending your recovery time is a matter of getting enough sleep.
 According to researchers from the University of California, Berkeley, rest is critical for maintaining energy and reducing levels of stress.
 Whether it’s daily mindfulness sessions or regular weekends away, look for ways to reset—and don’t neglect those opportunities for stress reduction.

 When it comes to promoting wellness to team members, you have a dual role to play: leading by example and encouraging employees to unplug.